I562818/xsc-cap/supportedFeatures.md

 - Converting "hdbconstraint", "hdbindex", "hdbview", "hdbtable", "hdbsequence", "hdbprocedure", "hdbtablefunction", "hdbfunction", "hdbstructuredprivilege", "hdblibrary", "hdbcalculationview", "hdbanalyticprivilege", "hdbrole", "hdbsynonymconfig", "hdbtabledata", artifacts into a CAP (Cloud Application Programming) compliant format.

-- Converting the file extensions from "hdbcds" files into "cds" for CAP compliance.
+- Converting the file extensions from "hdbdd" files into "cds" for CAP compliance.

 - As part of the transition to CAP compliant format, the notation in view definitions should be modified from "" to ![].
 This specific [delimiter](https://cap.cloud.sap/docs/cds/cdl#delimited-identifiers) enhances the reliability of processing in CAP CDS.